 In the Beginning...

 The year was 1952.
 The crime?
 Theft and betrayal.
-One Basil "Duke" Henning, then-"master" of Saybrook College and former Whiffenpoof, stole an arrangement from the "Whiffs" and presented it to four of his eager freshmen.
+One Basil "Duke" Henning, then-"master" of Saybrook College and former Whiffenpoof, stole an arrangement from the "Whiffs" and presented it to four of his eager first-years.
 Thus, the Duke's Men were born.

 Over the past 65 years, "Da Doox" have grown from a young quartet into a rowdy and incredibly close family of more than 400 singers.
 In the process, we've become one of the most respected singing groups in the country.
 We tour internationally, record albums regularly, and charm presidents and preschoolers alike.
 Named one of the nation’s top 5 male a cappella groups by the Contemporary A Cappella Society of America, The Duke's Men have also placed in the top 4 at the International Competition of Collegiate A Cappella (ICCA) after outright winning the national round.
 In keeping with our goals to create music that reflects our community, we now invite all singers, regardless of sex or gender identity, to join us in the years ahead.

 Today our musical scope goes far beyond our first arrangement.
 Our repertoire is thrilling, challenging, and diverse: an exciting mix of old favorites and contemporary hits.
 All arrangements are written by group members which is part of the reason we consistently achieve a unique sound - a product of our incredibly daring and ambitious arrangements combined with our fantastic soloists and our shoe's musicality.